 Click here to see our slideshow on plants which are safe to feed to your tortoise

-Click here for our free downloadable plant booklet which gives advice on plants that are edible for your tortoise and which are suitable to grow in your garden.
+Click here for our free downloadable pdf plant booklet (condensed version) which gives advice on plants that are edible for your tortoise and which are suitable to grow in your garden.

 Keeping sulcata tortoises can be fun and often can cause problems you never thought of when you buy a hatchling.
 Click here to download our pdf document of one owner's experience.

 Don't forget to check the email notification box, which you will find above the area where you type your message.
 Notification will automatically be sent to your email inbox to let you know when someone has replied to your message.

 Please note that if an entry states that a plant is safe to feed to tortoises, or can be fed in moderation, our general rule is that this statement applies to all parts of the plant (leaves, flowers, roots, bark, etc.), and if some parts are safe but others are not, we will list the parts that are not safe.